Can Cats Have Benadryl? We Explore The Uses, Side Effects, Dosage, And Natural Alternatives

 Apple Cider Vinegar

 Thanks to its antibacterial and antibiotic properties, apple cider vinegar is excellent for use as a wash to remove irritants from your cat's skin.
-Also, you can use apple cider vinegar to help with fleas or ringworm.

 Start by mixing the apple cider vinegar with an equal amount of water, as apple cider vinegar on its own can be too potent for your cat's skin.
 Then, apply it on your cat's skin using a paper towel.